sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>switcheroo-control</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : D-Bus service to check the availability of dual-GPU
+Short desc    : D-Bus service to check the availability of dual-GPU
 URL          : https://gitlab.freedesktop.org/hadess/switcheroo-control/
-Лицензия     : GPLv3
+License      : GPLv3
-Описание     : D-Bus service to check the availability of dual-GPU.
+Descript     : D-Bus service to check the availability of dual-GPU.
 ```

 </details>